 As a higher education corporation, the university is a statutory body established under the provisions of the Education Reform Act 1988 and enjoys charitable status as an exempt charity under the Charities Act 2006.
 The university’s legal name is The University of Bolton higher education corporation and its correspondence address is:

 The University of Bolton

-The governing body of the University is the Board of Governors.
-Members of the Board of Governors are also the trustees of the University and, as of 1 December 2012, include the following individuals together with a list of all other charities (if any) of which each trustee is also a member:
+The names of the trustees on 31 January 2018, together with a list of all other charities (if any) of which each trustee is then also a trustee.